 The TRICK for Ooey Gooey Cheese & a Toasted Bun

-- Build each burger (without toppings) on a bun and wrap each burger in aluminum foil.
-(Just enough to wrap the burger completely.
+- Place a burger patty on a bottom bun, add a slice of cheese, and top with top bun.
+Wrap each burger in aluminum foil.
+(Just enough to wrap the burger completely.)4 hamburger buns, aluminum foil

 - Place back in oven for 2-3 minutes to allow the cheese to melt in and for the bun to get warm and toasty!